7th Heaven: Matt and Sarah go through a few rough patches, but remain together and in love.

 Ken Cosgrove is about to get married, just as he's joining SCDP (and thus rejoining the show).
 Let's watch as the writers make his life totally miserable!
 Though it appears, when the higher-ups at SCDP try to get him to use his wife to land an account and he shoots it down, that their relationship may actually be based on (gasp!) love and respect!

 Peculiarly, Don and Megan Draper, despite ups and downs, seems to work, not being seriously threatened until literally the last minute of Season 5, at which point it cuts to black, Sopranos-style.
+In season 6, Megan's acting career puts a strain on the marriage which is not helped by Don cheating on her.
+In season 7, the marriage is still surviving but only barely and is over by the mid-season finale.

 Hal and Lois.
 The show is unusually frank about the importance of their sex life to their conjugal stability: they have sex twice a day, on average, and when some unusual circumstance makes that average slip, they go a little crazy.
 At one point, Hal revealed that not only is he never unfaithful, he never even thinks about other women.